German Motorrad

 Ideal

-There are two German motorcycles and a sidecar which use the name Ideal:
+There are two German motorcycles and two sidecar firms which use the name Ideal:

 1.